whadafunk/whadafunk/README.md

 # WHOLELOTTAFUNK

-I often find myself thinking about that pesky red fox that jumped over the lazy dog.
+I often find myself thinking about that pesky quick brown fox that jumped over the lazy dog.